top 0

 Dragonfly

 A glittering jewellery box of a space, Dragonfly is a gorgeous Bohemian-style cocktail lounge inspired by Art Nouveau.
-Located in Tai Kwun, Central’s historic building turned art and performance hub, the bar is masterminded by designer Ashley Sutton of Iron Fairies and J. Borowski fame.
-Opulence and decadence are expressed in clusters of turquoise stained glass lamps inspired by American artist Louis Tiffany.
+Located in Tai Kwun, Central’s historic building turned art and performance hub, the bar is masterminded by designer Ashley Sutton of The Iron Fairies and J. Borowski fame.
+Opulence and decadence are expressed in clusters of teal and turquoise stained glass lamps inspired by American artist Louis Tiffany and master jeweller Rene Lalique.

 DarkSide

-As part of the Rosewood Hotel, DarkSide resembles the living room of a nocturnal, eccentric millionaire.
+As part of the Rosewood Hong Kong hotel, DarkSide resembles the living room of a nocturnal, eccentric millionaire.
 Antique glass panelling, aubergine velvet armchairs, and a baby grand piano cast an old-world charm.
-Look up, and witness the hypnotic turn of the sand-filled hourglasses mounted onto the ceiling, handcrafted in Murano, Italy.
+Look up, and witness the hypnotic turn of the sand-filled hourglasses mounted onto the ceiling, handcrafted in Murano, Italy, that captures the romantic passage of time.
 The polished black marble countertop adds to the glisten of the bronze window frames and the lights along Victoria Harbour, discernible through the windowpanes and on the balcony area.
+Plank oak floors become final embellishments to the handsome cocktail parlour that exudes charm and glamour.

 St Regis Bar